LetitiaK/SIS-Epidemics-Tutorial/README.md

 # SIS-Epidemics-Tutorial
-This is a Tutorial about the SIS (Susceptible, Infected, Susceptible) Epidemic Model
+This is a Tutorial about the SIS (Susceptible, Infected, Susceptible) and the SIR (Susceptible, Infected, Recovered) Epidemic Model.